-- The memorandum of understanding sets out the responsibilities and expectations of all the parties in the document and promulgating a serious intent towards an action.
+- The memorandum of understanding sets out all the parties’ responsibilities and expectations in the document and promulgating a serious intent towards an action.

 - MOUs are used extensively in international relations because they can be formulated quickly and secretly between the concerned parties.
-Many businesses, government agencies, and departments also use MOUs to move forward in the direction of the goal.
+Many businesses, government agencies, and departments also use MOUs to move forward in the goal’s direction.

 Contents and Format of MOU

-When parties come forward to sign a memorandum of understanding, the talks must have reached a stage where parties know what to expect from the relationship and how to proceed in the direction of the goal.
+When parties come forward to sign a memorandum of understanding, the talks must have reached a stage where parties know what to expect from the relationship and how to proceed in the goal’s direction.
 Each party may prepare its own set of terms in line with their talks and come up with a joint version of MOU taking into consideration each party’s interest from their documents.

 MOUs, commonly have the following contents when they are drafted: